smurphos/conky-blur-background/README.md

 1) A screenshot!
 2) Output of terminal command `cat ~/.xsession-errors` run during the session the bug occurred.
-3) Output of terminal command `ls -a ~/.conky/conky_blurred_background` run during the session the bug occured
+3) Output of terminal command `ls -a ~/.conky/conky_blurred_background` run during the session the bug occurred.
-4) if using your own conky config a copy of that config.
+4) If using your own conky config a copy of that config.